SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 Applications and Use Cases in German FTTH Networks

-The German Federal Network Agency recommends SC/APC connectors primarily for PON-based FTTH networks.
+In German PON-based FTTH deployments, SC/APC has become the de facto standard.
 In practice, clear usage patterns have emerged:

 | Network Segment | Recommended Connector | Rationale | Typical Loss Values |